jonathanserbent/pbn-app/README.md

 # PBN App
 The following app was made as a final project for CS354 - Computer Graphics.
 The goal of the project was to create a web-app that allowed users to upload images and create Paint by Numbers outlines from them.
-A deployed instance of the project can be seen at https://pbn-app.herokuapp.com/ (**note**: if the website is taking a bi to initially show up, DONT WORRY!
+A deployed instance of the project can be seen at https://pbn-app.herokuapp.com/ (**note**: if the website is taking a bit to initially show up, DONT WORRY!
 This is normal, and I believe it just has to do with heroku putting the app to sleep when it is not getting a lot of traffic).
 A full project report can be seen below, in the [Project Report](#project-report) section.

 ## Build Information